quicken/filefocus/README.md

 2. Click the Add Focus Group Icon.
 Type a name for your focus group.
 3. As you work open the context menu in the file explore or editor and select: Add to focus group.

 You can open files directly from a focus group.
-Folders added to "focus group" can be navigated.
+Folders added to a "focus group" can be navigated like any other folder.

 ### Tips